fxOne/eslint-plugin-sort-keys-shorthand/docs/rules/sort-keys-shorthand.md

 - `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
 - `minKeys` - Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
 Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
 - `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.
+- `shorthand` handling for shorthand properties
+  - `ignore` no rules for shorthands
+  - `first` shorthand properties must be first
+  - `last` shrothand properties must be last

 Example for a list: